Kibo-RPC Mission Patch

 • 6

-After the photo is taken, the Signal Lights will light up to inform the astronaut of the location of the object and the game will end.
+After taking the photo, activate the Signal Lights to inform the astronaut of the treasure's location, and the mission is complete.

 Game Flow